pasquinis/puppet/README.md

 Vagrant puppet
 ======

-My vagrant for made Kata in several languages, now is only PHP and Ruby.
+My vagrant is made for  Kata's training in several languages, now is only PHP and Ruby.

-The first goal was to made a Kata for develop knowledge to puppet provisioner and to have an instance for develop Kata.
+The first goal was to make a Kata for enhance my knowledge to Puppet provisioning.

 Setup:
 ---